aklivity/zilla-docs/src/how-tos/amazon-msk/production.md

 Before setting up internet access to your MSK Cluster, you will need the following:

-* an MSK Cluster configured for TLS encrypted client access
+* an MSK Cluster configured for SASL/SCRAM authentication
 * an VPC security group for MSK Proxy instances
 * an IAM security role for MSK Proxy instances
 * subscription to Zilla Plus (Public MSK Proxy) via AWS Marketplace